cebes/cebes-python/README.rst

 If you'd like to contribute, fork the project, make a patch and send a pull request.

 In general, we keep track features in the main `cebes-server <https://github.com/cebes/cebes-server>`_ repository.
-Create an issue on this repository if it is `pycebes`-specific.
+Create an issue on this repository only if it is ``pycebes``-specific.